Chapter 5: Miscellaneous Topics on Function Templates in C++

 }

-Finally, we write the main CPP file sample_main.cpp, where we define the main() function.
-The main() function is the entry point in any CPP program.
-Also, we will make use of all the previously defined functions, i.e., foo_1() and foo_2(), in this file.
-The sample_main.cpp file looks like the following:
+Finally, we write the main cpp file sample_main.cpp, where we define the main() function.
+The main() function is the entry point in any C++ program.
+We will also make use of all the previously defined functions, i.e., foo_1() and foo_2(), in this file:

 #include <iostream>